-In the case of a loss of a CD with unencrypted data it is often not possible to ascertain whether unauthorised persons gained access.
-Nevertheless, such a case has to be notified as there is a reasonable degree of certainty that a breach has occurred; the controller would become "aware" when it realised the CD had been lost.
+- 1. In the case of a loss of a USB key with unencrypted personal data it is often not possible to ascertain whether unauthorised persons gained access to that data.
+Nevertheless, even though the controller may not be able to establish if a confidentiality breach has taken place, such a case has to be notified as there is a reasonable degree of certainty that an availability breach has occurred; the controller would become "aware" when it realised the USB key had been lost. - 2.
 A third party informs a controller that they have accidentally received the personal data of one of its customers and provides evidence of the unauthorised disclosure.
-As the controller has been presented with clear evidence of a breach then there can be no doubt that it has become "aware".
+As the controller has been presented with clear evidence of a confidentiality breach then there can be no doubt that it has become "aware". - 3.
 A controller detects that there has been a possible intrusion into its network.
 The controller checks its systems to establish whether personal data held on that system has been compromised and confirms this is the case.
-Once again, as the controller now has clear evidence of a breach there can be no doubt that it has become "aware".
+Once again, as the controller now has clear evidence of a breach there can be no doubt that it has become "aware". - 4.
 A cybercriminal contacts the controller after having hacked its system in order to ask for a ransom.
-In that case, the controller has clear evidence that a breach has occurred and there is no doubt that it has become aware.
+In that case, after checking its system to confirm it has been attacked the controller has clear evidence that a breach has occurred and there is no doubt that it has become aware.

 After first being informed of a potential breach by an individual, a media organisation, or another source, or when it has itself detected a security incident, the controller may undertake a short period of investigation in order to establish whether or not a breach has in fact occurred.
 During this period of investigation the controller may not be regarded as being "aware".
-However, it is expected that the initial investigation should begin as soon as possible and establish with a reasonable degree of certainty whether a breach has taken place, and the possible consequences for individuals; a more detailed investigation can then follow.
+However, it is expected that the initial investigation should begin as soon as possible and establish with a reasonable degree of certainty whether a breach has taken place; a more detailed investigation can then follow.

-A necessary component of this response involves assessing the likely risk to individuals that may result in order to determine whether the requirement for notification has been triggered, as well as the action(s) needed to address the breach.
-However, a controller may already have an initial assessment of the potential risk that could result from a breach as part of a data protection impact assessment (DPIA)16 made prior to carrying out the processing operation concerned.
+Once the controller has become aware, a notifiable breach must be notified without undue delay, and where feasible, not later than 72 hours.
+During this period, the controller should assess the likely risk to individuals in order to determine whether the requirement for notification has been triggered, as well as the action(s) needed to address the breach.
+However, a controller may already have an initial assessment of the potential risk that could result from a breach as part of a data protection impact assessment (DPIA) made prior to carrying out the processing operation concerned.
 However, the DPIA may be more generalised in comparison to the specific circumstances of any actual breach, and so in any event an additional assessment taking into account those circumstances will need to be made.
-For more detail on assessing risk, see section V.
+For more detail on assessing risk, see section IV.